What Is FlexIO Classic?

 I came up with the idea of the name of FlexIO, which is latin for Bending, or To Bend.
 At the time, I was working on an older version of the Bend File Printer tool and realized that I could save myself a lot of time by re-writing some of it’s code into a shared library.
 This was a task that I did on my own free time, and later became BenderLibrary, a shared library of data, classes and code related specifically to cable management, handling, processing and calculation.
 Because it was a library, it meant changing only one source tree and then compiling the output lib into whichever tool I wanted to use it in.
 BenderLibrary currently consists of about 650 functions and 922,000 lines of code.

 Due to time constraints (I had just been told that in about 3 weeks time, the bender was being sold to a company in Malaysia) I decided to take some shortcuts in development.
-The major one being that instead of working with a Windows GUI, I would use some code I had already written for my video games to handle the program and interface system.
+The major one being that instead of working with a Windows GUI, I would use some code I had already written from one of my video games to handle the core program and interface system.
 This saved about 2 months of initial development time, and allowed me to start working on interface and other things immediately.
 This is a decision I have regretted the whole time, however the issue is rectified in the newer versions of the program (See the end of the page for future revisions).

 Bending Cable On Steroids!

 Within a couple of weeks of working on the program, I was already starting to see some big improvements in the way that the machine (Marvin) started to work and operate.
 First of all, I was able to implement many safety features into the program that simply were not there before, as well as features that were simple, and easier to understand.